govern0000/View/Docue/Frame/a.md

 1 field is IndexD of class TypeIndex.
 1 field is Area of class DrawRect.

-IndexEvent set IndexA, IndexB, IndexC, IndexD, Area Col, Area Row, Area Wed and Area Het in Index any.
+IndexEvent set IndexA, IndexB, IndexC, IndexD, Area Col, Area Row, Area Width and Area Hegth in Index any.

 IndexA is first type index of the type able.
 IndexB is second type index of the type able.